 Anti-freeze valves are used in closed circulation systems of heat pumps to prevent water from freezing inside the pipes and causing damage to pipes and valves.
 This risk commonly occurs during unexpected power outages or system failures, when water circulation stops and outdoor pipes are exposed to low ambient temperatures.

-When the water temperature in the system drops below 3°C, the ANTI-FREEZE VALVES 910078NT automatically open and drain the circulating water from the pipes.
+When the water temperature in the system drops below 3°C, the 910078NT Anti-Freeze Valve automatically opens and drains the circulating water from the pipes.
 When the water temperature rises again above 4°C, the valve closes automatically and stops drainage.

 Anti-Freeze Valves Operating principles